 Safety features, which may include alarmed doors and in-room emergency call systems

-Building layouts that simplify navigation, encourage social interaction, and provide a safe space for residents
+Building layouts that simplify navigation, encourage social interaction, and provide a safe space

-Memory care therapies and activities for dementia patients
+Therapies and activities for seniors with dementia

-Reminiscence therapy Sensory or visual cues from the past can help seniors reconnect with positive memories.
-Memory care communities may be well stocked with old magazines, classic films, and music from residents’ youths.
+Reminiscence therapy.
+Sensory or visual cues from the past can help seniors reconnect with positive memories.
+Memory care communities may be well-stocked with old magazines, classic films, and music from residents’ youths.

-Sensory activities Appealing to all five senses encourages memories and exploration.
+Sensory activities.
+Appealing to all five senses encourages memories and exploration.
 Aromatherapy may bring back memories of baking Christmas cookies or mowing the lawn, while diverse textures can evoke a wedding dress, a beloved pet, or the buttons on a military uniform.

-Pet therapy Memory care communities may provide pet therapy to animal lovers who can no longer care for their own furry friends.
+Pet therapy.
+Memory care communities may provide pet therapy to animal lovers who can no longer care for their own furry friends.
 Well-trained cats and dogs can provide companionship and comfort.

 Design features for memory care facilities

-Design elements and relaxing spaces in dementia care communities can help ease anxiety and agitation common in people with dementia.
+Innovative design elements and relaxing spaces in dementia care communities can help ease anxiety and agitation common in people with dementia.
 Some of these unique features include: